William Armistead (1754–1793): Career

 William Armistead was trained to operate his family's estates using enslaved labor.
-As was the custom at the time, his father informally gave him an enslaved boy as a child, who was raised with hims and would become his personal manservant.
-In this case, the man sometimes known as James Armistead Lafayette (but who never in his lifetime took "Armistead" as his middle or surname) became more famous than his master, for as a spy and double- agent, he provided crucial intelligence which led to the British defeat during the Siege of Yorktown.
+As was the custom at the time, his father informally gave him an enslaved boy as a child, who was raised with him and would become his personal manservant.
+In this case, the man sometimes known as James Armistead Lafayette (but who never in his lifetime took "Armistead" as his middle or surname) became more famous than his master, for as a spy and double-agent, he provided crucial intelligence which led to the British defeat during the Siege of Yorktown.

 During the Revolutionary War, Armistead served for more than three years as paymaster and commissary for Virginia's troops.
 For provisioning Virginia's troops, he had been promised 35,000 lbs of tobacco.
 However, he was never paid in his lifetime, because a 1783 fire at the New Kent courthouse had destroyed his books and records for 1780 and 1781.
 Thus, he was unable to submit the necessary accounting.
 The fire which burned down both the clerk's office and nearby jail had been part of an escape attempt of John Price Posey, who had been steward of the Pamunkey River plantation for the underage George Washington Parke Custis.
 Previously convicted of stealing from the estate, as suggested by former General George Washington as Custis's guardian, Posey had resisted arrested by sheriff Robert B. Armistead (this man's step-brother) but ultimately jailed in June 1783 for stealing from the estate.
 Rearrested and convicted on the testimony of his accomplice, Posey appealed his conviction, but it was affirmed by nine of ten judges of the Court of Appeals, and Presiding Judge Peter Lyons asked Posey to show cause why he should not receive a death sentence.
 Despite asking for mercy, Posey was handed in Richmond on January 25, 1788.